rbos1995/TTT-Custom-Roles/README.md

 - Kommandos, Lix3, FunCheetah, B1andy413, Cooliew, The_Samarox, Arack12 and Aspirin for helping Noxx test.
 - Angela and Technofrood from the [Lonely Yogs](https://lonely-yogs.co.uk/) Discord for the fix for some traitor weapon incompatibilities.
 - Alex and other members of the [Lonely Yogs](https://lonely-yogs.co.uk/) Discord for using my versions of these addons and helping me fix and improve them.
-- Kobus and Alex of the [Lonely Yogs](https://lonely-yogs.co.uk/) Discord for creating some new icons.
+- Kobus and Alex of the [Lonely Yogs](https://lonely-yogs.co.uk/) Discord for creating a bunch new role icons.
 - u/ToXiN_reddit on Reddit for suggesting disallowing multi-jump if you didn't originally jump.
 - [GengarDC](https://steamcommunity.com/id/GengarDC) for his [TTT_Double_Jump_Nerfed](https://steamcommunity.com/sharedfiles/filedetails/?id=1962801891) mod whose functionality was integrated via a setting.
 - [KuMaGR](https://steamcommunity.com/id/kuma96) for his [TTT Glowing Traitors](https://steamcommunity.com/sharedfiles/filedetails/?id=690007939) mod which was the basis for the idea behind the Traitor team highlight feature.